aziascreations/DotNet-Arguments/readme.md

   * 14 final errors thrown in specific places.

 ## Requirements
-* Any OS
-* Any CPU
+* Any OS/CPU
-* .NET v6.0
+* .NET v6.0+
 * C# 10.0

+## Documentation
+Go to [aziascreations.github.io/DotNet-Arguments/](https://aziascreations.github.io/DotNet-Arguments/) for the HTML documentation.

 ## Building
 See [building.md](building.md)

-## Documentation
-Go to [https://aziascreations.github.io/DotNet-Arguments/](https://aziascreations.github.io/DotNet-Arguments/) for the HTML documentation.

 ## Basic Example
 The following example shows you how to declare 2 options and how to parse and use the launch arguments.